 The minimum sections we recommend for a proposal are Scope, Cost Breakdown, Terms & Conditions.

-- Scope (can be stated in the introduction)
+- Scope of Work (can be stated in the introduction)

-- Cost Breakdown (as simple or detailed as you think is needed)
+- Cost Estimate or Cost Breakdown (as simple or detailed as you think is needed)

 - Terms & Conditions